 At your first dental visit, a complete dental exam will be done by your dentist.
 At that time and at following regular checkup exams, your dentist and hygienist will include:

-Professional dental cleanings (scaling, root planing and polishing) are done by Registered Dental Hygienists.
+Professional dental cleaning (scaling, root planing and polishing) is done by Registered Dental Hygienists.
 Your cleaning appointment will include a dental exam by the dentist and:

 digital dental x-rays

 Dental radiographs (X-rays) are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without X-rays, problem areas may go undetected.

 Finding and treating dental problems at an early stage can save you time, money, unnecessary discomfort, and your teeth!